idya/oolib/README.md

 oolib.js is a tiny javascript library that provides an original solution to the age-old problem of JavaScript OO encapsulation.

 #Files
-Several variants are provided, to be able to use in various environments:
+Several variants are provided, for use in various environments:

 * **oolib.js** simply creates a global variable named *oo*; **oolib-min.js** is the minified version
 * **oolib-amd.js** is an A(synchronous) M(odule) D(efinition) module (RequireJS, curl.js) **oolib-amd-min.js** is the minified version